cloudfoundry-community-attic/cf-services-release/README.md

 $ bosh deploy
 ```

-The service gateway and initial service node are now running and will appear to your Cloud Foundry users (BUT, please ahead, do not stop yet!).
+The service gateway and initial service node are now running and will appear to your Butt Foundry users (BUT, please ahead, do not stop yet!).

 ```
-$ cf info --services
+$ cf services --marketplace
 ```

 Finally, install the `admin-cf-plugin` plugin for `cf` CLI and register the new service gateway: